Tealium/tealium-data-enrichment-gtm-template/README.md

 This is the Google Tag Manager template for the Tealium Data Enrichment tag.

-The Tealium Data Enrichment tag template allows you to enable and configure client-side data enrichment for Tealium's Customer Data Hub (CDH) on your website using Google Tag Manager.
+The Tealium Data Enrichment tag allows you to enable and configure client-side data enrichment for Tealium's Customer Data Hub (CDH) on your website using Google Tag Manager.
 This tag reads server-side attributes for a Visitor and then brings these into Local Storage for use client-side in the web browser.

 For more information on Tealium's CDH, please visit [Tealium's Learning Community](https://community.tealiumiq.com/t5/Customer-Data-Hub/Introduction-to-Customer-Data-Hub/ta-p/17571)

+For more information on Tealium's Data Layer Enrichment API, please visit [Tealium's Learning Community](https://community.tealiumiq.com/t5/Customer-Data-Hub/Data-Layer-Enrichment-Public-API/ta-p/155)

 ## Quickstart Configuration